RP6502-OS

 Memory Map

-There is no ROM.
-Nothing in zero page is used or reserved.
-The Picocomputer starts as a clean slate for every project.
-VGA, audio, storage, keyboards, mice, gamepads, RTC, and networking are all accessed using only the 32 registers of the RIA.
+There is no ROM, and nothing in zero page is used or reserved — the Picocomputer starts every project as a clean slate.
+VGA, audio, storage, keyboards, mice, gamepads, the RTC, and networking are all reached through just the 32 registers of the RIA.

 Address